-This feature refers to the length of time an employee must work for the employer before being eligible for coverage.
+The waiting period is a standard feature and refers to the length of time an employee must work for the employer before being eligible for coverage.
 For employers with higher employee turnover, longer waiting periods may help reduce the plan's risk and keep costs down.